5 “Must Haves” of Monitoring Containerized Apps

 Machine learning changes all that.

-By using artificial intelligence to correlate application performance and availability metrics with events from the application infrastructure, the system can automatically baseline what is normal behavior.
+By using AI solutions to correlate application performance and availability metrics with events from the application infrastructure, the system can automatically baseline what is normal behavior.
 As these patterns change, the system adjusts the thresholds automatically.
 Continuous analysis of this machine-generated data allows the system to identify behavior that it outside the norm, and alerts your team accordingly.